senjokjose/bsb-api-service/README.md

 This application will send user notifications to messaging queue and notification service will consume those messages and send notifications

 ### Technologies used
-Springboot
+1. Springboot
-JDK 11
+2. JDK 11
-Postgres
+3. Postgres
-ActiveMQ
+4. ActiveMQ
-Auth0
+5. Auth0
-Redis
+6. Redis

 ### Assumptions
 Things are not dockerized
-File processing module is not part of this project and part of the bsb-file-processing-service But keeping that module here to test the API functionality.
+File processing module  is not actually part of this project.
+But duplicating that module here to test the API service